 Is it OK to eat shellfish at a restaurant or purchase shellfish from a seafood market during a red tide?

-Store-bought and restaurant-served shellfish are safe to eat during a bloom because the shellfish are monitored by the government for safety.
+Store-bought and restaurant-served shellfish are safe to eat during a bloom.
+This is because the government monitors shellfish for safety.
 Commercially available shellfish are often not locally harvested and, if harvested locally, are tested for red tide toxins before they are sold.

 Is it OK to eat recreationally harvested shellfish during a red tide?

-Recreational harvesting of bivalve molluscs such as hard clams, oysters and mussels from conditionally approved or approved shellfish harvesting areas is banned during red tide closures; these organisms may not legally be harvested and, therefore, should not be eaten during any closure of a shellfish harvesting area.
+Recreational harvesting of bivalve mollusks such as hard clams, oysters, and mussels from conditionally approved or approved shellfish harvesting areas is banned during red tide closures.
+These organisms may not legally be harvested and, therefore, should not be eaten during any closure of a shellfish harvesting area.
 To determine whether or not harvesting of shellfish is permitted in an area, visit the Florida Department of Agriculture and Consumer Services, Division of Aquaculture website.
-Edible parts of other animals commonly referred to as shellfish (crabs, shrimp and lobsters) are not affected by the red tide organism and can be eaten.
+Edible parts of other animals commonly referred to as shellfish (crabs, shrimp, and lobsters) are not affected by the red tide organism and can be eaten.
 Do not eat the tomalley (green stuff, hepatopancreas).
 During scallop season, locally harvested scallops from open scallop harvesting areas are also safe to eat as long as you eat only the muscle of the scallop and not the whole animal.

 In addition, illegally harvested and unregulated shellfish are particularly dangerous and should never be consumed.
 For example, coquina clams and molluscan predators, such as whelks that feed on toxic bivalves, readily accumulate toxins in their tissues.
 An illegal harvest is a dangerous harvest.